-The Pitch In project is a collaboration between KIMO and Scottish Environmental NGO, FIDRA.
-The purpose of the project is to reduce harmful microplastic emissions into the environment from artificial grass playing fields.
-The project name was chosen because it is essentially a call to all pitch owners, maintainers and users to ‘pitch in‘ to tackle the problem.
-It’s also a reminder that it’s better to keep the microplastics in the pitch (not in the soil or in the sea).
+The Pitch In project is a collaboration between KIMO and Scottish Environmental NGO, Fidra.
+The project aims to reduce harmful microplastic emissions into the environment from artificial grass pitches.
+The project name was chosen as a call to all pitch owners, maintainers and users to ‘pitch in‘ to tackle the problem.
+It’s also a reminder to keep microplastics in the pitch – and out of soil and the sea!

-For an average sized sports field, between 1 and 5 tonnes of rubber granules are added to the field each year in order to replace the lost granulate indicating that between 1 and 4 per cent of the granules are lost each year.
-The most commonly used type of rubber granulate is made from a synthetic polymer called Styrene Butadiene Rubber (SBR).
-SBR granulate is manufactured by grinding up old tyres and can contain small quantities of harmful chemicals and heavy metals that leach out into the environment over time.
-Studies show that zinc, in particular, leaches out from the granulate into the surrounding environment in sufficiently high concentrations to harm soil biota and aquatic life.
+Owners add between 1-5 tonnes of granules to the average sports field each year, in order to replace lost granulate.
+To clarify, this means that pitches lose between 1 and 4 per cent of their granules every year.
+The most commonly-used type of rubber granulate is made from a synthetic polymer called Styrene Butadiene Rubber (SBR).
+Manufacturers grind up old tyres to make SBR.
+As a result, it can contain small quantities of harmful chemicals and heavy metals that wash out into the environment over time.
+Studies show that zinc, in particular, leaches out from the granulate in sufficiently high concentrations to harm soil biota and aquatic life.

-Across Europe between 18,000 and 72,000 tonnes of granulate escape from artificial grass playing fields annually via grass verges, rubbish disposal, surface water drains and players’ clothing.
-Field studies in the Netherlands found up to 70kg of granulate per year entering nearby water courses from a single pitch.
+Across Europe between 18,000 and 72,000 tonnes of granulate escape from artificial grass pitches annually.
+In addition to run-off, granulate escapes through rubbish disposal, surface water drains and players’ clothing.
+Meanwhile, field studies in the Netherlands found up to 70kg of granulate per year entering nearby water courses from a single pitch.

-At our 2018 AGM, KIMO passed a resolution on “Microplastic Pollution from Artificial Grass Sports Fields”.
-KIMO will distribute this resolution to raise awareness of the problem and to encourage municipalities, sports clubs, sportsmen and sportswomen to take practical step to reduce their microplastic footprint.
+In 2018 KIMO passed a resolution on ‘Microplastic Pollution from Artificial Grass Sports Fields’.
+Since then, we have worked to raise awareness of the problem, and to encourage municipalities, sports clubs, sportsmen and sportswomen to take practical step to reduce their microplastic footprint.

 What can I do?

-- Ensure that infill is not lost to surface water drains which drain into watercourses and ultimately empty into the ocean
+- Prevent infill loss to surface water drains which flow into watercourses and ultimately empty into the ocean;

-- Enforce existing legislation by establishing linkages between clubs, municipal sports departments and municipal environmental departments to ensure that environmental best practice for artificial turf playing fields is followed
+- Enforce existing legislation by establishing linkages between clubs, municipal sports departments and municipal environmental departments.
+This should ensure that environmental best practice for artificial turf playing fields is followed;

-– For a more complete list of best practice measures, Download the KIMO/Fidra Best practice guidelines here:
+Finally, for a more complete list of best practice measures, you can download the KIMO/Fidra Best practice guidelines here: